Business Management BA (Hons) (with Foundation Year)

 Management Strategy

-Management strategy enables students to develop an understanding of how organisations plan, monitor, analyse and assess the necessities that they need to achieve their goals.
-The topic helps to understand the role of evaluating current strategies of an organization, reviewing its internal structures, setting objectives for the future and analyzing the actions of competitors in order to achieve sustainable competitive advantage in the marketplace
+Students learn how organisations plan, monitor, analyse, and assess the actions needed to achieve their goals.
+The topic covers evaluating current strategies, reviewing internal structures, setting objectives, and analysing competitor actions to achieve sustainable competitive advantage.

 Sustainability